dotztv/dotzTV/README.md

 ----------------------------------------------------------------------------

-### Hi there, I'm dotzSimplicity, A teenager wanting to learn how to program, currently learning Java, just so I can joke around in Minecraft, I Also have some small knowledge of Web Development (HTML, CSS and JS) and Python, Not much but its something
+### Hi there, I'm dotzSimplicity, A teenager wanting to learn how to code

+### I have some knowledge I Web Development, Python and Java

 ### If you have any questions about me you can goto my dotzSimplicity repo and make an issue there with a question